 Key dates and deadlines

-The Application Portal will open on Monday 13th September 2021 at 2pm for applications for academy and maintained schools only.
+The Application Portal opened on Monday 13th September 2021 at 2pm for applications for academy and maintained schools only.
 This application window closed for new applications on Friday 17th September 2021.

 Local Authorities can apply on behalf of schools they maintain.